 Ali graduated from The Wharton School at The University of Pennsylvania in 2005 with a bachelor’s degree in business, and a concentration in marketing.
 She currently works for JUICE Pharma, a pharmaceutical advertising agency in New York City.
 She lived in New York as well, but recently married a fellow Darienite.
 She and her husband have now returned to the town in which they grew up.

 Mary graduated in 2005 from the University of Pennsylvania.
 She spent many years working in the cosmetics industry for several companies, most notably Sephora, in various parts of the country including New York City, Chicago and Madison, Wisconsin.
-She returned to Connecticut four years ago after being recruited by a wellness company, and presently works for Country Life.
-She resides in Fairfield, CT with her husband and baby daughter.
+Mary has recently decided to switch directions and pursue a teaching career.
+Mary is currently student teaching at Fairfield Warde High School and will be graduating with her Master of Arts in Teaching, Secondary English Education in August of this year.
+She resides in Fairfield, CT with her husband and daughter.

 Kelly Walsh McCarthy

 Kelly graduated from Boston College in 2005, majoring in elementary education and human development.
 She continued her studies at the Harvard Graduate School of Education and received her master’s degree in human development and psychology.
-Since then, she’s been teaching in Framingham, Massachusetts at a public elementary school: six years as 3rd grade teacher, two years as a math coach, and now in her fourth year of teaching 4th grade.
+Since then, she’s been teaching in Framingham, Massachusetts at a public elementary school: six years as 3rd grade teacher, two years as a math coach, and currently as a 4th grade teacher.

 After receiving his undergraduate degree from Washington and Lee University, Brian graduated from the Georgetown University School of Medicine.
 He is currently a urologist in Virginia, where he lives with his wife and children.

 Michael-John graduated from the College of William and Mary and then attended the London School of Economics for his master’s degree.
-For the last seven years, he’s been living in New York City and working on the finance and operations side of creative businesses: first in web and magazine publishing about art and culture, and currently at a design and innovation consulting firm.
-He’s found time to travel over the past few years and enjoyed visiting China, Egypt and southern Africa.
+He has worked on the finance and operations side of creative businesses: in web and magazine publishing about art and culture, as well as at a design and innovation consulting firm.
+He’s currently a project management MBA intern at Verizon, and outside of work, enjoys travel.

 Sandy Schatvet Henry